Improving Planning with Large Language Models: A Modular Agentic Architecture: Introduction

 \section{Introduction}

-Large Language Models (LLMs)~\citep{devlin2019bert,brown2020language} have recently emerged as highly capable generalist systems with a surprising range of emergent capacities~\citep{srivastava2022beyond,wei2022emergent,webb2023emergent}.
+Large Language Models (LLMs)~\citep{devlin2019bert,brown2020language} have become widely accepted as highly capable generalist systems with a surprising range of emergent capacities~\citep{srivastava2022beyond,wei2022emergent,webb2023emergent}.
 They have also sparked broad controversy, with some suggesting that they are approaching general intelligence~\citep{bubeck2023sparks}, and others noting a number of significant deficiencies~\citep{mahowald2023dissociating}.
 A particularly notable shortcoming is their poor ability to plan or perform faithful multi-step reasoning~\citep{valmeekam2023planning,dziri2023faith}.
 Recent work~\citep{momennejad2023evaluating} has evaluated the extent to which LLMs might possess an emergent capacity for planning and exploiting \textit{cognitive maps}, the relational structures that humans and other animals utilize to perform planning~\citep{tolman1948cognitive,tavares2015map,behrens2018cognitive}.
-This work found that a variety of LLMs, ranging from small, open-source models (e.g., LLaMA-13B and Alpaca-7B) to large, state-of-the-art models (e.g., GPT-4), displayed systematic shortcomings in planning tasks that suggested an inability to reason about cognitive maps.
-Common failure modes included a tendency to `hallucinate' (e.g., to imagine non-existent paths), and to fall into loops.
-This work raises the question of how LLMs might be improved so as to enable a capacity for planning.
+This work found that LLMs displayed systematic shortcomings in planning tasks that suggested an inability to reason about cognitive maps.
+Common failure modes included a tendency to `hallucinate' (e.g., to use non-existent transitions and paths), and to fall into loops.
+This work raises the question of how LLMs might be improved so as to enable a capacity for planning, especially given the ubiquity of sequential decision making, reasoning, and planning problems across the wide application of generative AI and LLMs.

-In the present work, we take a step toward improving planning in LLMs, by taking inspiration from the planning mechanisms employed by the human brain.
-Planning is generally thought to depend on the prefrontal cortex (PFC)~\citep{owen1997cognitive, russin2020deep, brunec2022predictive, Momennejad2018-zd, Momennejad2020-ey, mattar2022planning}, a region in the frontal lobe that is broadly involved in executive function, decision-making, and reasoning~\citep{miller2001integrative}.
-Research in cognitive neuroscience has revealed the presence of several subregions or modules within the PFC that appear to be specialized to perform certain functions.
-These include functions such as conflict monitoring~\citep{botvinick1999conflict}; state prediction and state evaluation~\citep{wallis2007orbitofrontal,schuck2016human}; and task decomposition and task coordination ~\citep{ramnani2004anterior, Momennejad2012-ik, Momennejad2013-cb}.
-Human planning then emerges through the coordinated and recurrent interactions among these specialized PFC modules, rather than through the activity of a single, monolithic system.